wp-plugins/quick-featured-images/README.txt

 = Access =

 1. You will find the plugin under the own **menu item 'Featured Images'**
-2. You can select an image in the media library (menu item: 'Media') with its new **action link 'Bulk set as featured image'**.
+2. You can select an image in the media library with the **action link 'Bulk set as featured image'**.
 Click on it and you can go on with the plugin.

 = Set, replace, remove: Actions =